borayetkin/KotlinProject/README.md

 ## Overview

-This application provides hands-free voice recording by continuously monitoring audio input and automatically capturing speech segments.
+This application provides voice recording by continuously monitoring audio input and automatically capturing speech segments.
 Each detected speech is saved as separate audio and text files.

 ## Key Features